 The recognition that certain processes of change continually run faster over universal, planetary, and social history.
 As accelerating processes grow exponentiallly in power over time, understanding them is particularly important to long-term foresight.
 See also Accelerating change.

 Certain processes of change continually run faster over universal, planetary, and social history.
 Futurist John Smart proposes that infotech and nanotech are the two most fundamental classes of such processes.
-See Chapter 2 and Chapter 3 for more.
+See Chapters 7 and 11 for more.
 See also STEM compression and Exponential foresight.

 The idea that there is not a single future, but a range of futures, all of which might occur at the same time in different environments or for different people, as well as a range of possible futures, which are influenced by human choice today.
 A pluralistic view of the future, generally accepted among futurists.